On Denoting: Reference to something that does not exist

-However, at the very beginning of the article, Russell distinguishes between cases where "a phrase may be denoting and yet not denote anything (e.g. 'the present King of France')" (there was no king of France at the time of Russell's article) and cases where they may denote "one definite object (such as 'the present King of England')" (Edward VII was the king of England at the time of Russell's article).
-If this passage is interpreted as saying that descriptions may "refer" to one definite object, then it could be that Russell actually recognised the two distinct uses of definite descriptions (attributive and referential) that Keith Donnellan later proposed.
+However, at the very beginning of the article, Russell distinguishes between cases where "a phrase may be denoting and yet not denote anything (e.g. 'the present King of France')" (there was no king of France in Russell's lifetime), cases where they may denote "one definite object (such as 'the present King of England')" (Edward VII was the king of England at the time of Russell's article), and cases where they may "denote ambiguously (such as 'a man')".
+The cases of denoting without anything to denote and ambiguous denotation are formally denoting phrases and purport to denote a singular entity, yet fail to do so.
+Therefore, only the second case can be the subject of true sentences.

 Epistemology

 In any case, after clarifying the sense of the term "denoting phrase" and providing several examples to illustrate the idea, Russell explains the epistemological motivations for his theory.
 Russell believes at this point that there are essentially two modes of knowing: knowledge by description and knowledge by (direct) acquaintance.
 Knowledge by acquaintance is limited to the sense data of the phenomenal world and to one's own private inner experiences, while knowledge of everything else (other minds, physical objects, and so on) can be known only by way of general descriptions.